PainfulDiodes/BeanPort/README.md

 The repo's uf2 files can be transferred to Pico with standard BOOTSEL.
 Binary location: `build/<target>/bin/beanport.uf2`

-Firmware can be built from source - see Pico documentation for build toolchain.
+Firmware can be built from source - see Pico documentation for build toolchain / process.

 Each board gets its own build directory, e.g. `build/pico2_w/`

 ## Possible future development

 - **Wi-Fi console** — using Pico W / Pico 2 W hardware
-- **UART passthrough** — would give the target a UART alongside USB
+- **UART passthrough** — giving the target a UART alongside USB
 - **RC2014 bus card** — packaging as a card for the RC2014 backplane

 ## License